 Balloon sinuplasty is used most successfully to treat chronic and recurrent acute sinusitis, severe rhinosinusitis, or sinus inflammation and blockage in the nose that has not responded to medication or other complementary treatments.

 If you haven’t found relief for your sinusitis with traditional methods, talk to your doctor or the team at Phoenix Sinus Center to see if balloon sinuplasty is right for you.

 What are balloon sinuplasty success rates?

 Balloon sinuplasty may be a relatively new treatment, only approved by the U.S. Food and Drug Administration in 2005, but the research is clear.
-This treatment is overwhelmingly effective for the vast majority of the over one million patients who have had the procedure.
+This treatment is overwhelmingly effective for the vast majority of the over 2.5 million patients who have had the procedure.
 It helps relieve blockages in the sinuses and the symptoms that accompany them.

-Incredibly, nearly every study in a review of literature spanning from 2007 to 2018 reports positive, long-lasting, and safe outcomes of balloon sinuplasty with low incidence of complications and side effects.
+Incredibly, nearly every study in a review of literature spanning from 2007 to present reports positive, long-lasting, and safe outcomes of balloon sinuplasty with low incidence of complications and side effects.
 In many cases, balloon sinuplasty represents a better alternative than more aggressive conventional sinus surgery.

 Consider even more of the following studies.

 Successful treatment for children

 A 2017 study found that balloon sinuplasty was safe and effective for 94% of children treated, with results lasting up to a year.